LeoCollab/experiments-adgpu-dpcpp/README_VTune.md

-# README
+# README for VTune Profiling

 These guidelines are based on AutoDock-GPU's (DPC++ version) commit `6e2683f`.
-Hence, it requires fixes and extra flags for profiling.
+Hence, it requires fixes and extra flags for VTune profiling.

 Below you can find AutoDock-GPU code modifications as well as compilation & profiling commands for both OpenCL and DPC++ versions.